eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 for other actions needed by the widget (like getting a list of all logins).

+### Statistics

+There are basic statistics gathered while james is running.
+It involves the number of connections and the number of failed and successful logins.
+The data is hold in memory an written to disk periodically.

+The data is used to generate a report that can be viewed via a browser.
+The current report is located at

+    /publet/james/report.html

+This also lets you configure the time interval on which the statistic are cleared and a report is written.
+Additionally you can specify the number of reports to keep (default is 10).
+The old reports can be viewed with a similiar url: `/publet/james/report1.html` where `1` is the first report (the oldest).

 ### Web Interface

 The following give a quick view of the two management sites available.
 In general, every